 Under the new Pensions Act

 With the new pension law, you remain insured for 3 or 6 months by default.
 After this period, you decide for yourself whether you want to keep the insurance.
 That may be subject to additional conditions.
 For more information, take a look at your personal pension page.

 From restitution to Life Bonus

 The new pension law changes the way we distribute pensions in case of passing away.
 Instead of the restitution clause, a ‘Life Bonus’ applies.
 This means that if you pass away, your accrued pension will be divided among the other participants at BeFrank with a similar pension scheme.
 Please note that the pension you accrued under the old Pensions Act will continue to be subject to restitution.
 The extra surviving dependants’ pension has replaced this as insurance to still assure your dependents of extra income when you pass away.

 Check your surviving dependants’ pension

-If you are accruing pension through BeFrank and you want to know how your surviving dependants’ pension has been set up, log into your personal pension page.
+If you are accruing pension through BeFrank, and you want to know how your surviving dependants’ pension has been set up, then take a look at the Survivor’s Pension Assistance via your personal pension page.